hashkat/hashkat/docs/installation.md

     * **CMake** - `brew install cmake`

+    With this installed, you should be able to build #k@ in the manner outlined in step 11.

 14. In order to run simulations on hashkat, you must first edit the .bashrc file.
 You can enter this file by typing in the command: